Longest word in English: Technical terms

 Myxococcus llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochensis is the longest accepted binomial name for an organism.
 It is a bacterium found in soil collected at Llanfairpwllgwyngyll (discussed below).
-Parastratiosphecomyia stratiosphecomyioides is the longest accepted binomial name for any animal, or any organism visible with the naked eye.
+Parastratiosphecomyia stratiosphecomyioides is the longest accepted binomial name for any animal and any organism visible with the naked eye.
 It is a species of soldier fly.
 The genus name Parapropalaehoplophorus (a fossil glyptodont, an extinct family of mammals related to armadillos) is two letters longer, but does not contain a similarly long species name.

 Aequeosalinocalcalinoceraceoaluminosocupreovitriolic, at 52 letters, describing the spa waters at Bath, England, is attributed to Dr. Edward Strother (1675–1737).
 The word is composed of the following elements: